AngeloFilaseta/ds-rt-2024-monitoring-slides/content/index.md

 ---

-# A basic implementation
+# Challenges

+This work advances the current state of the art addressing some open challenges in *parallel and distributed simulation*, as classified by Fujimoto [1].

+- **"Online decision-making using real-time distributed simulation”**:<br>
+  real-time feedback to developers is provided, supporting their work;
+- **"Rapid composition of distributed simulations"**:<br>
+thanks to a flexible query architecture, information from diverse simulations can be joined at runtime;
+  - *Scalability*: unnecessary data are not transmitted;
+  - *Efficiency*: thanks to a subscription-based approach, data retrieval can be optimized.

+<small>[1] R. M. Fujimoto, Research challenges in parallel and distributed simulation, ACM Trans.
+Model.
+Comput.
+Simul., May 2016</small>

+---
+# An Exemplar Implementation

 {{% multicol %}}
 {{% col class="mt-5 col-7" %}}

 - The **Monitor** is a *Web Application*;
-  - Thanks to the rich ecosystem of libraries available, data visualization can be effectively implemented;
+  - Thanks to the rich ecosystem of libraries available, data visualization can be implemented effectively;

 - The **Broker** is a *GraphQL* Server;
-  - The GraphQL schema is an ideal choice, providing great flexibility in query construction;
+  - The GraphQL schema provides great flexibility in query construction;
   - It allows to retrieve exactly (and only) the data we need, using the simulator's terminology for intuitive and efficient data access;

-- Finally, the **TDS** is implemented using *Alchemist*<small>[1]</small>;
+- Finally, the **TDS** is implemented using *Alchemist*<small>[2]</small>;
   - Alchemist is a general purpose simulator wih a focus on pervasive, aggregate, and nature-inspired computing.

 {{% /col %}}